gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

   }
 </pre>

-<p>Again, templatizing the interface will be covered in the next section, but
-with this interface in place you can start to see how the ContactsView is going to communicate with the ContactsPresenter.
+Again, templatizing the interface will be covered in the next section, but with this interface in place you can start to see how the ContactsView is going to communicate with the ContactsPresenter.
 The first part of wiring everything up is to have our ContactsPresenter implement the Presenter interface, and then register itself with the underlying view.
-To register itself, we'll need our ContactsView to expose a setPresenter() method:</p>
+To register itself, we'll need our ContactsView to expose a setPresenter() method:

 <pre class="prettyprint">
   private Presenter&lt;T> presenter;